flarebyte/baldrick-broth/USAGE.md

 specify the actual commands that run in the terminal when the task is invoked.
 The commands can be simple strings or complex expressions that use variables, operators, functions, etc, using a specific YAML syntax.

+Note: The bundled workflow `test all` runs lint, unit tests, pest acceptance tests, coverage, and a final TypeScript build step.

 ```mermaid
 erDiagram